Australian-Text-Analytics-Platform/atap-corpus-loader/DOCS.md

 ### CorpusLoader.get_latest_corpus

-Returns: DataFrameCorpus | None - the last DataFrameCorpus object that was built.
+Returns: DataFrameCorpus or None - the last DataFrameCorpus object that was built.
 If none have been built, returns None.

 Example